Tips from your preschool for Family friendly Mardi Gras Parades and More

 Mardi Gras is a special time of the year, it's a holiday that Louisianans grow up celebrating.

-This season is not just for adults, sharing the joy of carnival time with you child can be so rewarding.
+This season is not just for adults.
+Sharing the joy of carnival time with your child can be so rewarding.

-Seeing the joy in their face when they catch beads and treats from parade floats, to eating King cake and teaching them to watch out for the plastic baby inside, traditions are so important for children and their families.
+Seeing the joy on their face when they catch beads and treats from parade floats to eating king cake and teaching them to watch out for the plastic baby inside, traditions are so important for children and their families.

 Head on down to the Mardi Gras